The Wali Ceremony

 By the 20th century, a tradition of laminating flywhisks, staffs and chimbuya axes with sections of ivory had been established.
 This is one of only two Katemokavamwali known to us with ivory blades.

-More here including Scarification - Piercing - Stretching - Filing - Deforming - Mutilation
+Visit our Scarification - Piercing - Stretching - Filing - Mutilation and Cranial Deformation pages.

 African Adornment - African Axes - African Basketry - African Beadwork - African Beer Cups - African Beer Pots - Colonial Figures - African Containers - Contemporary African Art - African Costume - African Currency - African Dolls - African Figures - African Hair Combs - African Headdresses - African Wigs - African Headrests - African Neck Rests - African Masks - Masques Africains - African Meat Platters - African Milk Pails - Miscellaneous Objects - African Musical Instruments - African Jewelry - African Jewellery - African Pipes - African Shields - African Snuff Spoons - African Snuff Bottles - African Spoons - African Ladles - African Staffs - African Status Objects - African Stools - African Thrones - African Tobacco Bags - Central African Weapons - Southern African Weapons - North African Weapons - Other Weapons - Zulu Imbenge Pot Covers